3MFConsortium/spec_materials/3MF Materials Extension.md

     accumulatedColor.rgb = newLayer.rgb * accumulatedColor.rgb
     accumulatedColor.a = newLayer.a * accumulatedColor.a

-For the Blending operations the alpha values are supposed to be between 0 and 1.
+For the blending operations the alpha values MUST be between 0 and 1.
 For an 8 bit encoding the actual encoded value needs to be divided by 255.

 Blending operations should be performed in linear RGB space.
 Thus, the inverse color component transfer function needs to be applied to each component of the source and destination color.
 In Computer Graphics, blending operations are typically performed in linear RGB space.